Decision Sciences (DS)

 Credits: 3

 This course introduces students to statistical and machine learning tools for modeling unstructured data; including emails, documents, text messages, and social media data.
-Topics to be covered include generalized linear models, decision trees for discrete data, k-means clustering, mixture models, and topic models.
-The course integrates numerous case studies to demonstrate practical approaches to analyzing large unstructured collections of data.
-Application areas include Marketing (Yelp and Trip Advisor reviews), Human Resources (healthcare plan analysis), Social media (Twitter, YouTube, and Instagram).
-The course delivery will be a mix of lectures, readings with discussion, and hands-on data analysis.
-Prereq: DS 805.
+Topics to be covered include text mining, clustering, mixture models, deep learning, and topic models.
+The course integrates numerous applications to demonstrate practical approaches to analyzing large unstructured collections of data.
+Application areas include Marketing (Yelp and Trip Advisor reviews), Human Resources (health care plan analysis), Social Media (Twitter, YouTube, and Instagram).
+The course delivery will be a mix of lectures, readings/podcasts with discussion, and hands-on data analysis.

 DS 808 - Optimization Methods II